Migration Guide

 You may need to allowlist capture.cypress.io if you work with a strict VPN.
 See our FAQ section about VPN subdomain allowlisting.

 With Test Replay enabled, the Cypress Runner UI is hidden by default when recording a run to the Cloud.
+This has two side effects: recorded video will not show the Runner, and a screenshot taken with capture: 'runner' is captured as if capture: 'viewport' were passed.
 If the Runner UI is needed during the run, you can enable it by passing --runner-ui to the cypress run command.

 You can opt-out of this feature in Cloud project-level settings.